Planaltina, Federal District: History

+Overview

 Originally a municipality of the state of Goiás dating from before the eighteenth century, it had part of its territory integrated into the new Federal District, when the capital was transferred from Rio de Janeiro to Brasília in 1960.
 To serve as the seat of the remaining municipality belonging to the state of Goiás, a small city was built, which also has the name Planaltina, but popularly known as Brasilinha (little Brasília).
 Planaltina, D.F., is therefore the oldest urban area of the Federal District.
 In recent years it has grown haphazardly with many new housing areas being built to accommodate landless and homeless migrants who arrive daily looking for work in Brasília.

 Today Planaltina is a divided city.
-The traditional sector keeps characteristics of the interior.
+The traditional sector keeps the characteristics of the interior.
 The buildings preserve an architecture dating from the end of the nineteenth century and the calm atmosphere reminds one of a small interior town.
 The new neighbourhoods, on the other hand, are crowded and lack infrastructure and basic services, such as health and education.

 According to research carried out by Companhia do Planalto Central (Codeplan) in 2004, more than 80% of the inhabitants of the urban area of Planaltina live without rain drainage and 45% do not have a sewage system.
 Likewise, 53% of the houses are on unpaved streets and 26% have no public lighting.

 With an area of 1,534 kmª (26.5% of the total area of 5,789.16) and a population of 147,114 (7.1% of the total of 2,051,146) in 2000, of whom 134,663 were classified as urban and 12,451 as rural.
 It is located in the east of the Federal District, approximately 43 kilometers from Brasília and can by reached by federal highway BR-020 (Brasília–Fortaleza).
 Planaltina is by far the largest of the administrative regions by area and, with a population density of 95.8 per square kilometer, it is the second most sparsely populated.

 The municipality contains the 10547 ha Águas Emendadas Ecological Station, a fully protected conservation unit that dates back to 1968 and preserves samples of various types of cerrado vegetation.

 Health

 Planaltina is served by a regional hospital with 17 specialties.
-In 2002 there were 167 beds available.
+In 2002, there were 167 beds available.
 There are also three health centers in the urban area and 6 in the rural area.